leocesar1/dio-desafio-github-primeiro-repc/0_java_syntax/README.md

 3. Class 3

-The purpose of this class was sho

-4. Class 4

 It's necessary to use significant name for variables.
 Methods uses verb in infinitive mode and needs to be declared a type if it will return a value.